garshaam/trick_pi_collisions/README.md

 ## Purpose
 This is a very simple use of NASA Trick intended to help me learn how to use the software.

+## How to Run
+Assuming you have already setup the NASA trick software (https://github.com/nasa/trick), clone this repository and run the following commands within the repository's top level directory:

+To build:
+trick-CP

+./S_main_... (name may depend on your operating system) RUN_test/input.py

+This run command starts the program with the executable with the input.py file as a parameter.